Time Zones Explained

 Store base times in UTC

-Whether you maintain event data in a database or a spreadsheet, persist timestamps in UTC and convert only when displaying.
-UTC ignores daylight saving, so math stays predictable.
-When you need a human-friendly slot, convert with Intl.DateTimeFormat or the TimeyKit Epoch converter.
+Keep raw timestamps in UTC (database, spreadsheet, whatever) and convert when you render them.
+UTC ignores DST, so math stays predictable.
+When you need something readable, use Intl.DateTimeFormat or the Epoch converter.

 Tests and runbooks

-Document which zones matter to your team and capture ambiguous weeks.
-Keep a “DST gotchas” page describing what to watch each March and October, plus a saved Timezone link so responders can see overlaps in a click.
+Document which zones your team cares about and list the messy weeks.
+Maintain a “DST gotchas” page with a saved Timezone link so on-call folks can see overlaps in one click during March/October chaos.

 FAQ